 AMR governance is very much a work-in-progress.
 AMR policy is being made, imagined and enacted whilst I carry out my ethnographic research project.
 Building on drafts and earlier publications of national plans, guidelines or protocols, experts are envisioning what the problem is, what solutions to implement, and how AMR and antibiotic use lookslike.
 New images, graphs and illustrations join earlier layers of visual description, whilst some others disappear from digital platforms and documents.
 The flow of guidelines, surveillance databases, images and algorithms being drafted, presented and implemented all across the world is ongoing.
 Through their travels, these documents and electronic tools are also producing and implementing ways of quantifying and controlling antibiotic consumption, as well as new ways of seeing drug consumption and AMR.
 How can we pay attention not just to these images and data themselves, but the processes by which they are made, perceived and acted upon?

 Author’s Note: This post was written before March 2020.
 I am in debt to Laurie Denyer-Willis and Lukas Engelmann for feedback.
 I have decided not to modify its content despite the pandemic interruption, though AMR governance has arguably been put on hold in many ways.
 Some ideas included in this piece are extended in the article ‘How many are too many antibiotics?
 Reflections on data on the use and consumption of antibiotics’, currently in press in a Spanish anthropology journal.
-Some of the thoughts initiated in writing this piece have been followed up in ‘Seeing COVID-19, or a Visual Journey Through the Epidemic in Three Acts’, published on April 5th2020.
+Some of the thoughts initiated in writing this piece have been followed up in ‘Seeing COVID-19, or a Visual Journey Through the Epidemic in Three Acts’, published in Somatosphere on April 5th 2020.